-- Holding a training program for researchers that included providing guidance and awareness lectures, during which the instruction manual is explained, the survey objectives and data collection method are defined, and a detailed explanation of all the questionnaire questions. - Conducting a practical application on how to complete the online survey form.
+- Holding a training program for researchers that included providing guidance and awareness lectures, during which the instruction manual is explained, the survey objectives and data collection method are defined, and a detailed explanation of all the questionnaire questions. - Two separate trainings were conducted for CATI and for CAPI. - Conducting a practical application on how to complete the CATI and CAPI survey form.